SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 # Duplex and Transform Streams

-A duplex stream is one which is both readable and writable similar to a Transform stream.
+A duplex stream is one that is both readable and writable similar to a Transform stream.

-However most often a Duplex stream is usually referring to a stream which actually has two full independent streams embedded in it, one flowing out and one flowing in.
+However, most often a Duplex stream is usually referring to a stream that actually has two full independent streams embedded in it, one flowing out and one flowing in.

 A transform stream is a special kind of duplex stream where the output is a transformed version of the input.

-In the following example we read from 'index.js' and then we compress it to 'index.js.gz'.
+In the following example we read from `index.js` and then we compress it to `index.js.gz`.

-We require "fs" and "zlib" module from Node.js, then we create a readable and writable streams.
+We require "fs" and "zlib" modules from Node.js, then we create a readable and writable stream.

 Finally using the `.pipe()` method we transfer data from one file to another.